Top Pick for the Best Beaches on Oahu (and snorkeling spots too!)

 Tip: across the street from Sharks Cove is an awesome food truck depot.
 It’s got its own parking and is an ideal lunch spot.

-East Side snorkeling – Kailua and Lanikai
+East Side beaches for snorkeling – Kailua and Lanikai

 The very same beach we enjoyed with kids, Lanikai, also proved to be pretty good for snorkeling.
 Primarily we were observing the young honu population (Hawaiian green sea turtles) but we also were watching for humuhumunukunukuapua’a and pufferfish.
 There were all sorts of small fish, but these were the big ticket species.